 Similarly, YouTube offer a filtering search and the instructions on how to set this up are also in the Helpful Information cell on this page.

 Explore E-safety sites – There are lots of useful e-safety sites.
 They are great fun to explore, so why not browse through them with your children?
-There are some set up on each of the Year group’s ICT page.

 Below are links to recommended E-Safety sites for parents and carers and attachments which you can download.